Community Power 101

 Visit NHSaves.com to learn more about saving money by saving energy.

 14. Will I continue to receive my Electric Assistance Program (EAP) discount?

 Yes.
 Electric Assistance Program discounts continue to be available to Community Power customers and provides the same discount regardless of enrollment with Community Power.
 Customers enrolled in Community Power continue to receive their Electric Assistance Program discount.
 There is no need to reapply.
 New Electric Assistance Program enrollments and renewals for Community Power customers are processed by local Community Action Agencies.

 15. Does Community Power serve customers in the New Hampshire Electric Co-op territory?

-Yes, however, customers in New Hampshire Electric Co-op's territory will NOT be automatically enrolled.
-The Co-op is already democratically governed and exercises active management over their power portfolio.
-Consequently, Co-op customers already enjoy competitively priced electricity supply rates and can choose from a number of innovative customer services.
+Yes, however, in some communities, customers in New Hampshire Electric Co-op's territory will NOT be automatically enrolled (Canterbury, Enfield, Hanover, Plainfield) but may choose to opt-in.
 If you'd like to discuss your options, please call us at 1-866-603-POWR.

 Rate Setting, Net Metering & Special Products